alexanderp99/RAG-enhanced-local-LLM/README.md

 ### Python 3.12.7 - Oct.
 1, 2024 installation

 Due to the removal of the long-deprecated pkgutil.ImpImporter class, the pip command may not work for Python 3.12 out of the box
 > python -m ensurepip --upgrade
 > python -m pip install --upgrade setuptools

+###

+Big Pc setup
+Pip: 24.2
+Python: 3.11.8
+Ollama: 0.3.11

 ### Ubuntu